fufuok/cache/README.md

 	DefaultMinCapacity = 32 * 3
 )

-// EvictedCallbackOf callback function to execute when the key-value pair expires and is evicted.
+// EvictedCallback callback function to execute when the key-value pair expires and is evicted.
-// Warning: cannot block, it is recommended to use goroutine. type EvictedCallbackOf[K comparable, V any] func(k K, v V)
+// Warning: cannot block, it is recommended to use goroutine. type EvictedCallback[K comparable, V any] func(k K, v V)

-type ConfigOf[K comparable, V any] struct {
+type Config[K comparable, V any] struct {
 	// DefaultExpiration default expiration time for key-value pairs.
 	DefaultExpiration time.Duration